LongYC/coffeescript-preso/README.md

 ## How to use

 1. Open `dist/index.html` with a web browser.
-2. Use left and right arrow keys to navigate.
+2. Use arrow keys to navigate.
 3. Have a nice day.